 How do I apply to NJGSS?

-School guidance counselors are notified when applications are available.
-This is typically in the late fall.
+All applicants must be nominated by their high school.
+School guidance counselors are notified when applications are available, which is typically in the late fall.
 Speak with your guidance counselor early in the fall of your junior year to indicate that you are interested in applying.
-If your counselor is not receiving notification, he or she should contact the office of the Commission on Higher Education at 609-292-4310.
+If your counselor is not receiving notification, he or she should contact Barbara Pepe, Governor’s School Coordinator at (609) 984-2684 or Barbara.Pepe@oshe.nj.gov.

 Who is eligible to apply to NJGSS?